luminlabsdev/framework/docs/tutorial/signals.md

 )
 ```

-`SignalController` also share identical methods with the [RBXScriptSignal](https://create.roblox.com/docs/reference/engine/datatypes/RBXScriptSignal), such as including `SignalController:Once` and even a `SignalController:Wait` method.
-Though, an extra feature that comes with using **[@stravant](https://github.com/stravant)**'s signal implementation is that you have the ability to disconnect every connection associated with the signal.
-This allows for quick cleanups of a signal.
+`Signal`'s also share identical methods with the [RBXScriptSignal](https://create.roblox.com/docs/reference/engine/datatypes/RBXScriptSignal), such as including `Signal:Once` and even a `Signal:Wait` method.

 ### AnonymousSignals
 Anonymous signals are a special type of signal that can be only used from this refrence.
-These are signals that are not stored in any way by default compared to `SignalController`, and are meant to be used for objects and events, and not for script communcation.
+These are signals that are not stored in any way by default compared to `Signal`, and are meant to be used for objects and events, and not for script communcation.
 They are created by using the `CanaryEngine.CreateAnonymousSignal` method.
 Here's an example of an anonymous signal being used:

 ```lua
 local AnonymousSignal = CanaryEngine.CreateAnonymousSignal()